sigp/lighthouse/book/src/advanced-datadir.md

 > Note: Users should specify different custom directories for different networks.

-Below is an example flow for importing validator keys, running a beacon node and validator client using a custom data directory `/var/lib/my-custom-dir` for the medalla testnet.
+Below is an example flow for importing validator keys, running a beacon node and validator client using a custom data directory `/var/lib/my-custom-dir` for the Pyrmont testnet.

 ```bash
 lighthouse --network mainnet --datadir /var/lib/my-custom-dir account validator import --directory <PATH-TO-LAUNCHPAD-KEYS-DIRECTORY>